 Brooklyn Bedding was in the first wave of companies to join the bed-in-a-box movement.
 Today, the company offers pillows, sheets, blankets, foundations, mattress protectors, and multiple mattress models.
 The current mattress lineup includes the Aurora, the Signature, the Bowery, the Bowery Hybrid, the Spartan, the Bloom, the Titan, the EcoSleep, the Propel, and the Plank.

 The Plank Mattress is unique among Brooklyn Bedding’s models.
 This model is one of the firmest mattresses on the market, constructed to provide a flat, even surface.
 The Plank is flippable with a different firmness option on either side of the mattress.
-One side of the mattress is firm, rating between 7 and 8 on the 10-point firmness scale.
-The other side is extra firm, rating between 9 and 10 on the firmness scale.
+One side of the mattress is firm, rating at a 7 on the 10-point firmness scale.
+The other side is extra firm, rating at a 9 on the firmness scale.

 This mattress is constructed of multiple layers of foam.
 An optional cooling top panel is also available.
 The panel uses phase change molecule (PCM) fabric, which is engineered to feel cool to the touch.
 This adds to the mattress’s temperature regulation, but it does not significantly impact other performance factors.